Is My Website Traffic Real or Bots? (2026 Data)

 How much of my traffic is bots?

-The honest answer: it depends on your site, but it's almost certainly more than your analytics says.
+It depends on your site.
+But it's almost certainly more than your analytics says.
 Across Clickport customer sites in the 30-day window, the median site had 20% bot share.
-One clean B2B SaaS site had 2.5%.
-One site under an active scraping campaign had 82%.
-That range is the point.
+One clean B2B SaaS site sat at 2.5%.
+One site under an active scraping campaign hit 82%.
+The spread is the answer, not the average.

-Industry benchmarks tell the same story at scale.
-Imperva's 2025 Bad Bot Report, covering 13 trillion blocked requests across 2024 traffic, reported 51% of all web traffic as automated.
-37% was classified as bad bots.
-That was the first time in a decade automation exceeded human traffic on Imperva's network.
-Akamai's June 2024 State of the Internet report put bots at 42% of web traffic, two-thirds of that malicious.
-Fastly's Q1 2025 Threat Insights had 37% bots, with 89% of that unwanted.
+The big industry reports tell the same story at scale.
+Imperva's 2025 Bad Bot Report looked at 13 trillion blocked requests across 2024 traffic.
+It found 51% of all web traffic was automated, and 37% was bad bots.
+That's the first time in a decade that machines beat people on Imperva's network.
+Akamai's June 2024 State of the Internet report put bots at 42% of web traffic, two-thirds of it malicious.
+Fastly's Q1 2025 Threat Insights came in at 37% bots, and 89% of that was unwanted.
+Three networks, three methods, same direction.

-Meaning: at the infrastructure layer, roughly 40% to 50% of requests aren't human.
-At the site level, the range is wider.
-A quiet SaaS portal and a scraped ecommerce catalog sit on opposite ends of the same distribution.
-The bot traffic problem isn't a single number you can quote.
-It's a range, and your number depends on what you publish, who's scraping it, and what your analytics actually sees.
+So at the infrastructure layer, somewhere between 40% and 50% of requests aren't human.
+At the site level the range gets wider.
+A quiet SaaS portal and a scraped ecommerce catalog sit at opposite ends of the same line.
+The bot traffic problem isn't a number you can quote.
+It's a range.
+What lands you on it is what you publish, who's scraping it, and what your analytics can see.

 BOT SHARE ACROSS CLICKPORT CUSTOMER SITES, 30 DAYS